 If you believe you’re battling a co-occurring disorder, visit Treatment Connection today to learn about treatment options.

-With professional treatment for co-occurring disorders, you can learn to manage both your substance abuse and mental health condition.
+With professional treatment for co-occurring disorders, you can learn to manage both your substance use disorder and mental health condition.
 Many treatment facilities use a range of therapeutic options to give you the tools to attain this goal.
 A few treatment options include:

 - Cognitive-behavioral therapy